youandmedigital/craft-breadcrumb/README.md

 ## Configuring Breadcrumb

-You can use Twig to work magic on the Breadcrumb array, but Breadcrumb also comes with these settings:
+You can use Twig to work magic on the Breadcrumb array, but the plugin also comes with these settings:

 ```
 {# If entry variable is empty, try category, tag and finally return null #}